-- 102. An inherent trade-off exists between relevance and timeliness, since undue delay in making the data available may lead to their losing their relevance, that is, their capacity to assist users in the decision-making process.
+An inherent trade-off exists between relevance and timeliness, since undue delay in making the data available may lead to their losing their relevance, that is, their capacity to assist users in the decision-making process.
 Timeliness is the amount of time between the reference period and dissemination date, with "punctuality" showing the amount of time between the preannounced release date and the effective dissemination date.
-Both systems recognize that if reporting is delayed, highly accurate data would be of little use to users who have to make decisions in the interim. - 103.
-The IMF Data Dissemination initiatives61 recommend that countries that seek capital in the international market produce, for example, national accounts and balance of payments data on a quarterly basis, with data disseminated three months after the quarter-end.
-This
+Both systems recognize that if reporting is delayed, highly accurate data would be of little use to users who have to make decisions in the interim.

-59 Meeting of March 2004.
+55 Meeting of March 2004.